M-Media-Group/Vue3-SPA-starter-template/README.md

 - Content-Security-Policy (CSP) support
 - All API calls in a single file for easy customization (the User store)
 - BaseButton component that automatically renders a `button`, `a` with a role of `button`, or `router-link` depending on the props passed (if href its an `a`, if to its a `router-link`, otherwise its a `button`)
+- Global event bus for easy communication with things like Analytics services

 ## Project Setup